 And you can also get buy 1 get 1 half price on many classic novels at any WHSmith’s at train stations.

-Visited all the above and no luck?
+And if you’ve visited all the above and no luck?
 There’s always Foyles and Waterstones.
 Anywhere else is better than Amazon, right?
+Jeff Bezos has enough money!
 Buying from physical bookshops means we can continue having the joy of browsing.

 Can you imagine a world without bookshops?
 Fahrenheit 451 becomes a little closer to reality…